rdfostrich/article-versioned-reasoning/content/demo.md

 As OSTRICH only supports VM, DM and VQ triple pattern queries, we only evaluate their respective semantic extension, always using the single language version.
-For S-VM, we query the last version , for S-DM, we query between the first and last version, and for S-VQ, we do an intermodal query using the single language version.
+For S-VM, we query the last version, for S-DM, we query between the first and last version, and for S-VQ, we do an intermodal query using the single language version.